TheresaLui/SelfHelpContent_v2/articles/microsoft.keyvault/keyvault-accesspolicysecuritygroups.md

 **Troubleshooting Steps**

 **You have an Administrator role, but can’t perform an operation on a key vault.**
-* Navigate to your key vault in the Azure portal and click in the Access Control tab.
+* Navigate to your key vault in the Azure Portal and click in the Access Control tab.
 * Confirm that you have sufficient permissions by clicking View my Access.
 * Click the Access Policies tab.
 * Confirm that your service principal has permissions for the operation you are trying to perform.